conjurer2306/IdCard/README.md

 # IdCard
-Script that generates id cards for individuals provided dataset in csv and images saved as the name of the individual.
+Code that generates identity cards for individuals present in the provided dataset in csv and uses images saved under the name of those very same individuals.